 In case of loss, the Vyapari Pension card can be downloaded from the Portal free of cost or it can be got printed from CSC as per the charges fixed.

 In such cases, no migration is required.
-Under the Scheme, subscriber can update the new Bank account number in her or his Pension account by visiting any CSC.
-Subscriber has to carry the savings bank account pass book, under her/his name.
+Under the Scheme, beneficiary can update the new Bank account number in her or his Pension account by visiting any CSC.
+Beneficiary has to carry the savings bank account pass book, under her/his name.

 It will be considered as default in payment and she/he will be allowed to regularize her/his contribution by paying entire outstanding dues, along with interest as decided by the Government (Ministry of Labour and Employment) from time to time.
 The banks may levy a penalty of Rs 10/- in such cases.